zsd7200/cardle/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+First run will take significantly longer than any subsequent runs as it has to fill the Mongo database with data.